jmjava/freestyle-rpc-server-template.g8/README.md

 ```

-###NOTE : this project depdends on other projects in my repo to be published locally
+###NOTE : this project depends on other projects in my repo to be published locally

 Template license